 An individual aged over 18 must take responsibility for registering on the LEAF programme via the Eco-Schools England website.
-This must be a person employed by your nursery or school, this can also be your existing Eco-Coordinator.
+If from a secondary schools this must be a person employed by your school, this can also be your existing Eco-Coordinator.
 We recommend that you try to recruit a new LEAF Coordinator to spread your Eco-Schools and LEAF work across two roles.
+If from a Youth Group then this must be a person who is responsible for managing the group- such as a Scout Leader, Youth Engagement Officer or Student Union Lead.